tbuser/thingiview.js/README.markdown

 # Features

-* supports binary and ascii STL and OBJ files without requiring any preprocessing, all the parsing is done on the client in javascript
+* Supports binary and ascii STL and OBJ files without requiring any preprocessing, all the parsing is done on the client in javascript
-* everything is done client side in javascript, requires no plugins for most browsers
+* Everything is done client side in javascript, requires no plugins for most browsers
-* should work in all browsers, including iPhone/iPad (might require [Google Chrome Frame](http://code.google.com/chrome/chromeframe) for IE)
+* Should work in all browsers, including iPhone/iPad (might require [Google Chrome Frame](http://code.google.com/chrome/chromeframe) for IE)
-* uses HTML canvas or automatically detects and enables webgl if browser supports it
+* Uses HTML canvas or automatically detects and enables webgl if browser supports it
-* configurable colors
+* Configurable colors
-* is made of awesome
+* Is made of awesome
+* Functional Style
+* Async Processing

 # Example